micheledusi/Deckz/src/model/score.typ

   }
 }

+/// Returns all possible n-of-a-kind hands from the given cards.
+/// This function returns an array of arrays, where each inner array is a *hand* that contains `n` cards of the same rank.
+/// Hands are sorted by the rank of the cards, according to the order defined in the `ranks` module.
+/// If there are no n-of-a-kind hands, it returns an empty array.
+///
+/// -> array
+#let get-n-of-a-kind(
+  /// The cards from which we try to extract a n-of-a-kind.
+  /// -> array
+  cards,
+  /// The number of cards that must have the same rank to count as n-of-a-kind.
+  /// Default: 2
+  n: 2,
+) = {
+  if cards.len() < n {
+    return ()
+  }
+  let cards-by-rank = sort-cards-by-rank(cards, add-zero: false, allow-invalid: false)
+  // We filter the ranks to only include those that have at least `n` cards
+  // Then, for each rank with at least `n` cards, we take ALL the possible combinations of `n` cards from that rank
+  // This is done with the binomial coefficient. let cards-by-rank-with-n-cards = cards-by-rank
+    .values() // Get the values (arrays of cards) from the dictionary .filter((cards-of-rank) => cards-of-rank.len() >= n) // Filter ranks that have at least n cards if cards-by-rank-with-n-cards.len() == 0 {
+    return () // No n-of-a-kind hands found
+  }
+  else {
+    return cards-by-rank-with-n-cards
+      .map((cards-of-rank) => choose-k-out-of-n(n, cards-of-rank)) // Take all combinations of n cards of each rank .join() // Join all the combinations into a single array }
+}

 /// Check if the given cards contain a high card.
 /// A high card is defined as having at least one card with a valid rank, regardless of which rank it is.
 ///